Your vehicle may be one of the most expensive items you buy.

 Filters are one of the easiest and least expensive regular maintenance you can do to your car.

 They are designed with one purpose — separate the bad stuff from the good stuff and keep the bad stuff from going where it shouldn’t.
-The bad stuff being particles and contaminants that can lead to corrosion of key engine components.
+The bad stuff being particles and contaminants that can lead to corrosion of vital engine components.

 As with every replaceable part of your car, your owners manual will give specific manufacturer recommended times for replacement.
 Reference your owner's manual for when you should replace filters.